pektin/jam/README.md

 ## Compiler

-The compiler currently requires Python 3.4 and the llvm-3.6 shared library
+The compiler currently requires Python 3.4, the llvm-3.6 shared library and clang-3.6

 ### Ubuntu (Trusty Tahr, 14.04)